Alexander Seton, 1st Earl of Dunfermline: Material culture, artistic and literary patronage

 Archaeologists have discovered parts of his garden at Fyvie.
 Seton also had a lodging in Edinburgh, and in July 1597 James VI held a lengthy audience with the ambassador Robert Bowes in this garden.
 He rented accommodation from John MacMorran, probably at Riddle's Court on the Lawnmarket.

 His will includes tapestry of "portrait and forest work" and gilt leather hangings and curtains, almost as valuable as his library at Fyvie and Pinkie.
 Personal jewellery included, two "horns" or tags set with 77 diamonds and 2 rubies; the jewel called the Orpheus having 20 diamonds and 25 rubies; a gold swan set with 40 diamonds; 2 rubies, and a pearl; a griffin (the Seton crest) set with a ruby and sapphire; a gold cross, an image of the Virgin Mary, and a gold toothpick.

 A catalogue of a part of his library at Pinkie survives.
 In 1599 Robert Pont, the father of the cartographer Timothy Pont dedicated his book, A Newe Treatise of the Right Reckoning of Yeares and Ages of the World, to Alexander Seton.
 The dedication placed Seton as a rare Maecenas of this Land".
 In 1617, John Napier of Merchiston dedicated his Rabdologiae seu Numerationis per virgulas libri duo to Seton.
-The book describes the method of multiplication using the rods called "Napier's bones," and its Latin dedication acknowledges the help of Seton as the "illustrious Scottish Maecenas."
+The book describes the method of multiplication using rods called "Napier's bones," and its Latin dedication acknowledges the help of Seton as the "illustrious Scottish Maecenas."

 Alexander Seton also commissioned the tomb of his friend the architect William Schaw at Dunfermline Abbey.

 Death and funeral

 After 15 days of illness, Alexander Seton died on Sunday 16 June 1622 at Pinkie.
 His nephew, the Earl of Winton, had spent 12 sleepless days at his bedside.

 On 19 June his body was taken by boat across the Forth to his house at Dalgety Bay near Dunfermline.
 He was buried in his vault in Dalgety Church, on 9 July 1622.
-A manuscript describes in detail the elaborate procession from the house (long demolished) to the kirk, which included his Master Stabler riding in full armour, and his Master Household with a black flag painted with a skull and tears.
+A manuscript describes in detail the elaborate procession from the house (long demolished) to the kirk, which included his Master Stabler John Menzies of Carlops riding in full armour, and his Master Household John Drummond with a black flag, known as the "gumpheon of state", painted with a skull and tears.
 John Spottiswoode, Archbishop of St Andrews, gave the sermon.

 The Earl of Melros wrote to the courtier John Murray of Lochmaben on the 19 June, discussing the difficulty of finding a replacement administrator, writing "Many are able to serve at tennis, at the cord, who are unfit for the house".